Oak Alley Plantation: Jacques and Celina Roman

 The Bon Séjour plantation, as Oak Alley was originally named, was established to grow sugarcane, by the French Creole Valcour Aime when he purchased the land in 1830.
 Aime, known as the "King of Sugar," was one of the wealthiest men in the South.
 In 1836, Valcour Aime exchanged this piece of property with his brother-in-law Jacques Télesphore Roman for a plantation owned by Roman.
 The following year people enslaved by Jacques Roman began building the present mansion under the oversight of George Swainy.
 The mansion was completed in 1839.
 Roman's father-in-law, Joseph Pilié, was an architect and probably designed the house.

-Antoine, an enslaved person and gardener of Oak Alley Plantation, was a master of the techniques of grafting and after trial with several trees, succeeded in the winter of 1846 in producing a variety of pecan that could be cracked with one's bare hands; the shell was so thin it was dubbed the 'paper shell' pecan.
+Antoine, a slave and gardener of Oak Alley Plantation, was a master of the techniques of grafting and after trial with several trees, succeeded in the winter of 1846 in producing a variety of pecan that could be cracked with one's bare hands; the shell was so thin it was dubbed the 'paper shell' pecan.
 It was later named the Centennial Variety when entered in competition at the 1876 Centennial Exposition in Philadelphia, where it won a prize.
 The trees may be found throughout southern Louisiana, where the pecan was once a considerable cash crop.
 Although Antoine's original trees were cleared for more sugar cane fields after the Civil War, a commercial grove had been planted at nearby Nita Plantation.
 Unfortunately, the Nita Crevasse (river break) of 1890 washed away Nita Plantation and all remains of the original Centennial pecans.